JasonJWilliamsNY/r-genomics-2/04-intro-to-dplyr-r.md

 mutate(metadata, genome_bp = genome_size*1e6)
 ```

-What does arrange do?
+What does `arrange()` do?
+What does `dplyr::select()` do?

 ### Some other functions that are useful accompanying the core dplyr functions

 Sometimes it can be inconvenient for the results to be displayed to the console.
 The `head()` function helps with this.
 Or `glimpse()` from the dplyr function.
 Its nice to not always have to think about controlling our output in this way though.
 The `tbl_df()` function helps with this.

 By default, all **R functions operating on vectors that contains missing data will return NA**.
 It's a way to make sure that users know they have missing data, and make a conscious decision on how to deal with it.
 When dealing with simple statistics like the mean, the easiest way to ignore `NA` (the missing data) is to use `na.rm=TRUE` (`rm` stands for remove).
-Can we do this using the filter command though? `is.na()` is a function that determines whether something is or is not an `NA`.
+Can we do this using the filter command though? `is.na()` is a function that determines whether something is an `NA` value.
 The `!` symbol negates it, so we're asking for everything that is not an `NA`.

 ### Pipes: Chaining multiple steps